How Much Does a Kitchen Remodel Cost?

 Cracked or Shifting Countertops

-We don’t always think about how much we use countertops until they start to chip or crack.
+Homeowners don’t typically consider how much they use countertops until they start to chip or crack.
 Just like a cracked plate or mug can harbor bacteria, cracks in a granite countertop can be home to germs as old food gets stuck in the crevices.
 Other times, a counter can even start to separate from the wall or its base over time, causing it to become unstable.
-You’ll want to take care of this immediately to avoid it collapsing altogether.
+It’s important for a homeowner to take care of this immediately to keep it from collapsing altogether.

 It’s not uncommon for older kitchens to suffer from water damage, whether it’s a ceiling pipe that has sprung a leak or a drip under the sink that has gone unnoticed.
 Over time, this can damage drywall and cabinets and create the perfect conditions for mold to grow.
 If the damage is severe enough, it may take significant repairs to get the space back to a functional and sanitary state.